McKeldin Library has a number of individual study rooms, known as study carrels, on the 3rd, 4th, 6th, and 7th floors.

 3rd Floor study carrels are open to all library users on a first-come, first-served basis.
 These rooms cannot be reserved.

 4th, 6th, and 7th Floor study carrels are open to all University of Maryland-affiliated library users for 4- or 8-hour reservations.
 You may reserve a study carrel on these floors by using our online system.
-Rooms may be reserved from two hours to one week in advance.
+Rooms may be reserved from two hours to one week in advance for use by one person at a time.

 The following rules apply for all study carrels in McKeldin Library: